 Although the earth station is powered from the national grid, the site has large diesel generators to provide indefinite backup power in the event of a national grid outage.
 The satellite dishes at Goonhilly are directed at every continent, and almost all international news travels to and from Britain via the huge discs.

-oonhilly simultaneously handles millions of international phone calls, emails, and TV broadcasts, as it is able to transmit to every corner of the globe through space or through undersea fibre optic cables,
+In the past Goonhilly handled millions of international phone calls, emails, and TV broadcasts and transmitted to every corner of the globe through space or through undersea fibre optic cables.
+However, satellite operations ceased at the site in 2008 and were moved to Madley Communications Centre in Herefordshire.

 The downs surrounding Goonhilly formed Cornwall's first nature reserve.
 BT works with English Nature to preserve the natural character of the part of the countryside for which the company is responsible.
 There is a guided tour around the perimeter of the satellite station, taking in ancient burial mounds and a 5,000 year old standing stone.
 This is an Area of Outstanding Natural Beauty with some of the rarest plants in Britain, including the fragrant orchid and the hairy buttercup.